brickj/trading-ai/README.md

 The following files contain sensitive information and are excluded from the repository:

-- `src/core/config.py` - Contains API keys and configuration settings
 - `.env` - Environment variables (if used)
 - `docs/NOTES.txt` - Contains AWS credentials
 - `git_manager.py` - Contains GitHub token

-**Note:** The `src/core/config.template.py` file is included as a template for easy setup.
+**Note:** `src/core/config.py` is now committed and reads from environment variables or `config/secrets.yaml`.
+The original `src/core/config.template.py` remains as an extended reference of the available settings.

 **Security:** All sensitive files are properly excluded via `.gitignore` to prevent accidental commits of API keys and credentials.